Watch: Speeding truck knocks down Rhino in Kaziranga

 "In this unfortunate incident at Haldibari the Rhino survived; the vehicle was intercepted and fined.
 Meanwhile, in our resolve to save animals at Kaziranga we're working on a special 32-km elevated corridor," he added.

-Rhinos are our special friends; we’ll not allow any infringement on their space.— Himanta Biswa Sarma (@himantabiswa) October 9, 2022

-In this unfortunate incident at Haldibari the Rhino survived; vehicle intercepted & fined.
-Meanwhile in our resolve to save animals at Kaziranga we’re working on a special 32-km elevated corridor. pic.twitter.com/z2aOPKgHsx

-In the video clip, which has now gone viral, the rhino comes running out of a wooded area before stumbling onto a road and ramming into a truck.
+In the video clip, which has now gone viral, a speeding truck rammed into a rhino comes running out of a wooded area before stumbling onto a road.
+The driver tries his best to divert the vehicle and save the animal but fails to do so.
 After being hit, the rhino gets up, falls down again, and scurries back into the forest.

-Women in Mumbai local get into physical fight over a seat, video goes viral